-The compliance function comprises all members of the Division's Legal Department, which has legal professionals assigned to each BU.
-Overall responsibility for the compliance function within PL Re rests with the Division General Counsel and, subject to oversight from the Division CRO, aspects of the compliance function are outsourced by RGBM to PLRS pursuant to an intra-group services agreement (see Section B.7 below).
+The compliance function comprises all members of the Division's Legal Department.
+Overall responsibility for the compliance function within PL Re rests with the Division General Counsel and, subject to oversight from the CRO, aspects of the compliance function are outsourced by RGBM to PLRS pursuant to an intra-group services agreement (see Section B.7 below).